 Through an in class exercise, students will begin to identify their top values and learn how values guide career decisions.

-Students will reflect upon their experiences, achievements, and accomplishments, develop a document to support their personal brand and create a resume to showcase their experiences.
+Students will reflect upon their experiences, achievements, and accomplishments to develop a document to support their personal brand and to showcase their experiences.

 Cover Letters